d-kimuson/ts-type-expand/contributes/dev.md

 - To start the extension in development mode, use `Run Extension` in launch.json.
 - The preLaunchTask runs `pnpm dev`, enabling hot reload.
 However, a reload is still needed to reflect changes in the extension.
+- To start the debugger in a plain environment, you must enable `Workbench > Experimental > Settings Profile`.
+This setting does not exist in the per-workspace settings, only in the user settings, and must be set individually by the developer.

 ## How to debug with installation